hanabi/hanabi.github.io/Reference.md

   * Donald can see what is going on, so he plays blue 1 from his *Finesse Position*.
   * Emily plays blue 2 from her *Finesse Position*.

-### The Useless Bluff

-* Normally, when a player clues a known-trash card that is off-chop, it communicates a *Trash Chop Move*.
-However, what if the *Chop Moved* card is also trash?
-Then this would be a completely useless *Chop Move*.
-* In this situation, the player who gave the clue must be communicating something extra.
-They intend for the next player to play their *Finesse Position* card as a known *Bluff*.

 ### The Dupe Bluff

 * This is where you perform a *Bluff* such that the card that is blind-played is already touched in someone else's hand **and** the player who has the other copy has full knowledge of the card.